-The 2015 Federal Budget papers made an extremely important announcement.
-From 1 February 2017, Home Care Packages will be allocated directly to consumers by the My Aged Care Gateway rather than to service providers through the Aged Care Approvals Round.
+The 2015 Federal Budget papers state that from 1 February 2017, Home Care Packages will be allocated directly to consumers by the My Aged Care Gateway instead of service providers through the Aged Care Approvals Round.

 What this means on a practical level is that the money for home care support will be given directly to the consumer as opposed to the current system whereby the money is channeled through the hundreds of Approved care Providers.
 This brings home care funding and payments into line with the National Disability Insurance Scheme (NDIS).

 This measure, plus the new Consumer Directed Care (CDC) program effective 1 July 2015, puts the consumer in the driving seat.
 CDC allows consumers to 'direct' their care to providers of their choice (including private-pay providers like Right at Home) but under the current system that choice can be frustrated by government providers who hold the funds.